joshuasayavong/watker_arduino_publisher/README.md

 +++ (New Line)
 AT+UART=9600 (CR+NL)
 ```
-In another terminal, run the subscriber:
+In another terminal, configure the python environment then run the message subscriber:
 ```
+source ~/devel/setup.sh
-python handle_subscriber.py
+python ~/src/handle_input/scripts/handle_subscriber.py
 ```
 In another terminal, find the mac address of each bluno using the following command:
 ```
 sudo hcitool lescan
 ```
-Run the publishers.
+Configure the python environment and then run the publishers.
 Note one publisher is needed for each connected bluno:
 ```
+source ~/devel/setup.sh
-python handle_publisher.py {mac-address}
+python ~/src/handle_input/scripts/handle_publisher.py {mac-address}
 ```